broadinstitute/genomeshader/DEVELOP.rst

 of large datasets, and the `Polars <https://github.com/pola-rs/polars>`_ library for manipulation of large genomic dataframes.

+Developers need not know both languages to meaningfully contribute to Genomeshader development.
+We welcome improvements and additional features to both the front-end and back-end parts of the library.

 Setting up your development environment
 ---------------------------------------